emenel/isolation_score/README.md

 by Matt Nish-Lapidus
 April 6, 2020

-For a single performer, voice and recording device.
+For a solitary performer.
+Voice, recording device, digital audio editing software.

 1. Draw a floorplan of your home (from memory)